troyBORG/Reso360Spout/Reso360Spout/STATUS.md

 # Reso360Spout - BepInEx.Renderer Integration Status

-## Current Status: BLOCKED - Missing RML Mod DLL
+## Current Status: BLOCKED - Missing RML Mod DLL + Need to Refactor IPC

 This branch contains work to adapt Reso360Spout for Resonite's "splittening" update, which separated FrooxEngine into a separate process from Unity.
 The mod now requires BepInEx.Renderer to load in the Unity Renderer process.

+**UPDATE:** After examining [ResoniteSpout](https://github.com/Zozokasu/ResoniteSpout) (a working Spout mod for Resonite), we discovered that our IPC approach needs to be refactored.
+ResoniteSpout uses:
+- **InterprocessLib** for IPC (not static fields)
+- **Renderite.Shared's RendererCommand** for sending commands to the renderer
+- Separate Engine and Renderer BepInEx plugins

+This is the proper way to handle IPC in Resonite's split architecture.

 ## What's Working